rareylab/proteins_plus_server/Developer-Guide.md

 ```

 Two scripts, start.sh and stop.sh, are provided as utilities to start and stop all necessary
 processes.
+These scripts are intended to be run from the project directory.
+The necessary
-The necessary processes are the following:
+processes are the following:

 - redis
 - celery